|

 blames the Society’s detractors.
 So severe are their attacks, Sprat

-argues, that he must use all the rhetorical resources available to
+argues, that he must use all of the rhetorical resources available to

 In Philosophical Transactions

-(a scientific journal established in 1665 and still published today)
+(a scientific journal established in 1665 and still published as I write

 the newly developing genre of the periodical provided a near-perfect